Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 6- High cholesterol levels:

 A blood test can reveal Raised cholesterol despite no outward signs of the condition.
-One of the factors that may lead your doctor to recommend a cholesterol screening is having a family history of high cholesterol or heart disease.
+One factor that may lead your doctor to recommend a cholesterol screening is having a family history of high cholesterol or heart disease.

 Additionally, If you have high blood pressure, diabetes, or other risk factors for cardiovascular disease, you may want to consider lowering your cholesterol.
 Or a family history of the condition, it’s essential to get regular checkups and screenings to monitor your heart health.
 If you experience any of these symptoms, it is essential to see a doctor immediately.